Do you need to eat fruits and vegetables?

 With few exceptions, eating more fruits and vegetables is standard weight loss advice.
 But if we look at the results of experimental trials in which people actually ate more — or at least were encouraged to eat more — of these foods, that advice just doesn’t seem to work for everyone.

-The same year, researchers who published a review of seven different RCTs failed to find any measurable differences in weight change between people who consumed high vs. low amounts of fresh produce.4
+The same year, researchers who published a systematic review of seven different RCTs failed to find any measurable differences in weight change between people who consumed high vs. low amounts of fresh produce.4

 However, the interventions differed among the RCTs included in both of these analyses.
 In some cases, people were provided with fresh fruits and vegetables or vouchers to purchase them; in others, they only received advice to consume more of a specific fruit or vegetable.
 Furthermore, in most of these studies, researchers relied on reported produce intake from the groups rather than closely monitoring their intake.
 Often it just wasn’t clear whether people actually ended up eating their assigned amounts of fruits and vegetables or not.